 The wide voltage swing of the amplifier is achieved by using two output transistors in a common-source configuration.
 The output voltage range is limited by the drain-to-source resistance of these transistors.
 As the amplifier is required to source or sink more output current, the voltage drop across these transistors increases due to their on resistance (R{DS}).
 Simply put, the output voltage does not swing as close to the rail under heavy output current conditions as it does with light output current.
 This is a characteristic of all rail-to-rail output amplifiers.
-Figure 12 and Figure 13 show how close the output voltage can get to the rails with a given output current.
-The output of the AD857x is short-circuit protected to approximately 50 mA of current.
+Figure 12 and Figure 13 show how close the output of the AD857x is short-circuit protected to approximately 50 mA of current.